braidn/old-git-wiki-pages/RubyGettersSetters.markdown

 * three different types that make definition a cinch.
-  * attr_reader creates the ability to return the specific instance variable
+  * attr_reader creates the ability to return the specific InstanceVariable
     * can also be written `attr :nameoVariable`
-  * `attr_writer` creates the ability to set the specific instance variable
+  * `attr_writer` creates the ability to set the specific InstanceVariable
   * `attr_accessor` slams what the other do into one call
     * can also be written as `attr :nameoVariable, true`